ksuderman/terraform_on_demand/README.md

-# Infrastructure On Demand
+# Infrastructure On Demand - AWS
-This is a simple proof of concept ChatOps Bot that can create/destroy infrastructure based on the Terraform plans in the `testing` branch of this repository.
-In the future the branch to use will be specified as a parameter to the chat command or as a label, and each branch will contain a separate Terraform plan for the infrastructure to manage
+This is a simple proof of concept ChatOps Bot that can create/destroy infrastructure based on the Terraform plans in the various branches of the repository.
+To manage the AWS infrastructure defined in this branch add a comment to the issue with the label **branch/aws-test**.

-Add a comment to issue #2 with one of the recognized commands on the first line.
-Subsequent lines are ignored and can be used for documentation.
+## The Plan

+The Terraform plan in this branch is intended to launch EC2 instances with the proper policies in place so Cloudman can manage an AWS cluster.

 ### Commands